joelmeyerson/cryobase-app/README.md

 Questions can be posted on the Discussions page or emailed to jrmeyerson@gmail.com.
 Feedback and feature requests are also greatly appreciated as a way to improve the application.

 ## How to use CryoBase
-NOTE: Before using AWS S3 or CryoBase please familiarize yourself with the data storage and retrieval costs of AWS S3 `STANDARD` and `DEEP_ARCHIVE` ([link](https://aws.amazon.com/s3/pricing/)).
+NOTE: Before using AWS S3 or CryoBase please familiarize yourself with the data storage and retrieval costs of AWS S3 ([link](https://aws.amazon.com/s3/pricing/)).

 ### Step 1.
 Creating an AWS account
 1. Go to the AWS Management Console website and click `Create an AWS Account`.